 Jesus, the King of Kings and creator of the universe had an animal feeding trough for his first crib.

-One of my sons was nearly born in a hospital car park but I was fairly insistent that my child would be born in the clean and comfortable maternity unit and he was.
-For God to watch his son be born in this dirty, smelly, unhygienic place must have been very difficult but that is still what he chose.
+One of my children was nearly born in a hospital car park but I was fairly insistent that they would be born in the clean and comfortable maternity unit and we made it inside just in time.
+God chose to allow his son be born in this dirty, smelly, unhygienic place which is astonishing!

 Through his choice of humble surroundings for the birthplace, God signals his intent.